josiahcarlson/redis-in-action/golang/README.md

 #### Using Docker:

-> Tips for Chinese users: check the Dockerfile before running,  uncomment line 4 and line 8, this will speed you building process.
+> Tips for Chinese users: check the Dockerfile before running,  uncomment line 4, this will speed you building process.

 - check the config messages in the config/config.go file first, you may need to set your config for redis
 - run `docker-compose up -d` in the directory.